 Promerus, LLC was formed as a wholly owned subsidiary of Sumitomo Bakelite Co., LTD of Japan on August 1, 2001.
 The organization was previously the Electronic Materials Group of the The BFGoodrich Company.
 As a member of the Sumitomo Bakelite family, Promerus represents a significant presence in North America for both research and commercial activities related to polycyclic olefins.
-From its offices and laboratories in suburban Cleveland, OH, Promerus is focused on growing its business and serving its customers through the development of advanced materials for electronic and other applications.
+From its offices and laboratories in downtown Akron, OH, Promerus is focused on growing its business and serving its customers through the development of advanced materials for electronic and other applications.

 - Exhibited at SID Display Week in Los Angeles, CA

 - Promerus, LLC (a subsidiary of Sumitomo Bakelite Co., Ltd.) named Mr. Masayuki Inagaki as Chairman and Chief Executive Officer, replacing Mr. Koji Choki

 - Promerus, LLC (a subsidiary of Sumitomo Bakelite Co., Ltd.) named Mr. Seiji Suzuki as President, replacing Mr. Goichiro Kuwaki